Law School Transparency has joined forces with the Law School Admission Council (LSAC).

 Kyle McEntee is an attorney, public policy expert, and technologist who is nationally recognized for his role in American legal education.

-Kyle has served as Law School Transparency's executive director since 2009, when he co-founded the organization with Patrick Lynch.
+Kyle co-founded LST in 2009 with Patrick Lynch and served as its executive director until LST was acquired by the Law School Admission Council in early 2022.
 Since that time, he has become a key figure in American legal education, publishing scholarly articles, issuing reports, and speaking at conferences and seminars on legal education.
 He is a frequent commentator in the press, having been quoted hundreds of times in the world's most reputable news organizations, including the New York Times, the Wall Street Journal, Washington Post, Economist, NPR, and others.
 He has written columns in Bloomberg, the National Law Journal, ABA Journal, Above the Law, Inside Higher Ed, and elsewhere.

 Kyle is a licensed North Carolina attorney with a J.D. from Vanderbilt University Law School and a B.A. in Philosophy from the University of North Carolina-Chapel Hill.
 He does research for the Institute for the Advancement of the American Legal System.
 He is a special advisor to The Pipeline to Practice Foundation, an organization committed to enhancing diversity in the legal profession by supporting and nurturing diverse law students and early-career attorneys at key stages of their academic and professional development.
 He is the chief programmer behind LST's innovative web-based tools, which are accessed for free by over 200,000 users per year.
 His work as a web developer has played a major role in making the fruits of LST's advocacy efforts accessible to the general public.